-What is zambia known for?
+What is Zambia known for?

 Victoria Falls is a natural wonder that draws visitors from all over the world.
 If you're wondering which country Victoria Falls is located in, the answer is Zambia and Zimbabwe.
-It is known as the world's largest waterfalls.
+It is known as the world's largest waterfall.
 The sheer scale and beauty of Victoria Falls is truly mesmerizing, attracting visitors from all over the world.
 The falls create a deafening roar and a mist that rises high into the sky, which can be seen from miles away.
 Whether you're looking to take in the awe-inspiring beauty of Victoria Falls or want to indulge in adventure activities like bungee jumping or white water rafting, visiting this iconic landmark will be an experience of a lifetime.
-Victoria falls is one of the most popular tourist destination in Zambia.
+Victoria Falls is one of the most popular tourist destinations in Zambia.
 It is known for its spectacular waterfall and scenic views.
 The falls are one of the Seven Natural Wonders of the World and it is also a UNESCO World Heritage Site.
-So, how long is the victoria falls?
+So, how long is the Victoria Falls?
 The falls are approximately 1.6 kilometers wide and 108 meters high.

 - Geographical Location: Victoria Falls is situated on the Zambezi River, which serves as the natural border between Zambia to the north and Zimbabwe to the south.
 The falls are approximately 1,708 meters (5,604 feet) wide and 108 meters (354 feet) high, making them the largest curtain of falling water in the world.
 The falls' location within the Zambezi River basin attracts travelers from all over the globe to witness this natural wonder up close.

 - Victoria Falls Town (Livingstone): On the Zambian side, the town closest to Victoria Falls is Livingstone, named after the famous explorer Dr. David Livingstone, who was the first European to witness the falls in 1855.
 Livingstone serves as the gateway for tourists seeking to experience the magnificence of Victoria Falls.
 The town offers a range of accommodation options, from luxury lodges to budget-friendly hotels, catering to all types of travelers.
-Visitors can immerse themselves in the local culture, enjoy traditional cuisine, and explore various activities both within Livingstone and around Victoria Falls.
+Visitors can immerse themselves in the local cultural ceremonies, enjoy traditional cuisine, and explore various activities both within Livingstone and around Victoria Falls.
 Read more about Livingstone Victoria Falls.